MicrosoftEdge/WebView2Feedback/specs/IsSwipeNavigationEnabled.md

   /// This API only affects the overscrolling navigation functionality and has no
   /// effect on the scrolling interaction used to explore the web content shown
   /// in WebView2.
+  /// Disabling/Enabling IsSwipeNavigationEnabled does not take effect until the
+  /// next navigation.
   ///
   /// \snippet SettingsComponent.cpp ToggleSwipeNavigationEnabled
   [propget] HRESULT IsSwipeNavigationEnabled([out, retval] BOOL* enabled);